dyna-dot/expo/docs/pages/versions/unversioned/introduction/managed-vs-bare.md

 While you can do a lot with the managed workflow, you can't do *everything* with it, so what are your options when you encounter a [limitation](../../introduction/why-not-expo/)?

-> 🤓 We will discuss the limitations more in depth in the next section, for now let's just look at what will happen if it turns out one applies to your application.
+> 🤓 We will discuss the limitations more in depth soon, for now let's just look at what will happen if it turns out one applies to your application.

 ### What happens if I run up against a limitation?